Projects

 Bill & Melinda Gates Foundation

-Mathematica serves as the global learning partner for this two-phase project with the Bill and Melinda Gates Foundation Gender Equality and Financial Services for the Poor (FSP) teams’ investment in improving women’s economic empowerment through digital financial inclusion.
-The project aims to support the digitization and gender-intentional design of bulk payment programs, in order to direct payments into accounts owned and operated by women.
-Known as the Digitize, Direct, and Design (D3) Initiative, this is a key investment for the Bill and Melinda Gates Foundation’s Women’s Economic Empowerment and Financial Inclusion (WEE-FI) strategy.
-In Phase 1 of the project, we focused on developing a global evaluation strategy and learning agenda around government-to-people (G2P) payments in three target countries.
-In Phase 2 of the project, Mathematica has been working on an expansion of the strategy to cover all nine of the FSP priority countries as well as additional payment types including wage digitization and humanitarian payments.
+The FSP team aims to support the digitization and gender-intentional design of bulk payment programs, directing payments into accounts owned and operated by women.
+Known as the Digitize, Direct, and Design (D3) Initiative, this has been a key investment for the Bill and Melinda Gates Foundation’s Women’s Economic Empowerment and Financial Inclusion (WEE-FI) strategy.
+In Phase 1 of the partnership, we developed a global evaluation strategy and learning agenda focused on the digitization of government-to-people (G2P) payments in three target countries.
+In Phase 2 of the partnership, Mathematica expanded the strategy and learning agenda to cover all nine of the FSP focus countries as well as additional payment types, such as wages and humanitarian payments.

 In 2020, following the COVID-19 crisis, we began working with the Gates Foundation to expand our learning partnership beyond its original focus on G2P payments in three countries to learning opportunities related to the rapid expansion of digital financial services across all bulk payment types, including B2P and D2P.
 This more expansive approach to learning about how governments, NGOs, and the private sector have quickly rolled out digital cash transfers and wages to help women be more resilient in the face of the pandemic, will allow the FSP to incorporate lessons learned in real time.